 Lilium parvum var. hallidayi is the name sometimes given to a pink form that is valued by gardeners but not recognized in current taxonomy; seedling photos 1-3 below were submitted by Darm Crook; they grow in his zone 1 gardens.
 Photo 4 of a bulb by Pontus Wallstén.

-Lilium philadelphicum L. is found across the northern United States and into Canada, as far North as Ft.
+Lilium philadelphicum L. is found across the northern United States and into Canada, as far north as Ft.
 McMurray Alberta, from Maine to eastern British Columbia.
-It is also found in the Southern end of the Alaskan pan handle and on Vancouver Island BC.
+It is also found in the southern end of the Alaskan panhandle and on Vancouver Island BC.
 Canada.
 The western populations have leaves scattered along the stem, and are separated as var. andinum.
 The eastern populations (var. philadelphicum) have whorled leaves.
 The first photo from Linda Foulis was taken in Alberta, Canada.
 The next photo from Rodger Whitlock is of a plant grown from seed received as Iris lacustris.
-It took a number of years from seed before it flowered so a proper identification could by made.
-The next four photos by Ron Parsons of plants in Manitoba, Canada.
+It took a number of years from seed before it flowered so a proper identification could be made.
+The last four photos by Ron Parsons of plants in Manitoba, Canada.

 Lilium rubescens S.Watson is a native, endemic species found in California.
 It is commonly known as the Redwood Lily.
-Photos 1 to 4 below are from populations in the wild, by Ron Parsons.
-Various localities in Mendocino, Humboldt, and Sonoma Counties, California.
+Photos 1 to 4 below are from populations in the wild in various localities in Mendocino, Humboldt, and Sonoma Counties, California by Ron Parsons.
 Photo 5 of a young bulb and photo 6 of a flowering size bulb by Pontus Wallstén.

 Lilium washingtonianum Kellogg grows from central California to almost the border of Canada on steep forested slopes in the Sierra Nevada and Cascade ranges.
 Flowers are fragrant, trumpet-shaped, and open white, fading to pink or purple.
 Photo 6 was taken by Nhu Nguyen of a form found in Tuolumne County, California.
-Photo 2 was taken at Mount Hood by Ron Moodycliffe, photos 2-3 were taken by John Longanecker.
-Photos 4-5 were taken by Ron Parsons of plants in situ, El Dorado and Butte County, California.
+Photo 2 was taken at Mount Hood by Ron Moodycliffe; photos 3-4 were taken by John Longanecker.
+Photos 5-6 were taken by Ron Parsons of plants in situ, El Dorado and Butte County, California.

 Lilium wigginsii Beane & Vollmer is a synonym of Lilium pardalinum subsp. wigginsii (Beane & Vollmer) M.W.Skinner.
 See the Lilium pardalinum page.

-American Section A-M - Asiatic Section A-C - Asiatic Section D-K - Asiatic Section L-O - Asiatic Section P-Z – Candidum Section - Dauricum Section – Martagon Section – Oriental Section - Trumpet Section - Lilium Hybrids - Lilium index - North American Lilium a-m
+Asiatic Section a-c - Asiatic Section d-k - Asiatic Section l-o - Asiatic Section p-z – Candidum Section - Dauricum Section – Martagon Section – Oriental Section - Trumpet Section - Lilium Hybrids - Lilium index - North American Lilium a-m